KhushiGautam2208/absa-multitask-roberta/README.md

 ## How to Run

 1. Install dependencies: `pip install -r requirements.txt`
-2. Run `notebooks/01_preprocess.ipynb` (optional – tensors are already provided).
+2. (Optional) Run `notebooks/01_preprocess.ipynb` – the preprocessed tensors are already provided in `data/`.
 3. Run `notebooks/02_train_multitask_roberta.ipynb` to train and evaluate.
 4. Expected output: test Aspect F1 ≈ 0.93.

 ## Download Trained Model

-The trained model (475 MB) is available at https://drive.google.com/file/d/1d9xalZntUT-CB-k6EuJR6BFoqV_nOWa-/view?usp=sharing.
+The trained model (475 MB) is available at [Google Drive link](https://drive.google.com/file/d/1d9xalZntUT-CB-k6EuJR6BFoqV_nOWa-/view?usp=sharing).
 Place it in `models/` to skip training.

-### Data and Implicit Annotations
+## Data & Implicit Annotations

-This work uses the **SemEval-2014** restaurant and laptop datasets as the main source of aspect‑annotated sentences.
+- **SemEval-2014** restaurant and laptop datasets provide the aspect‑annotated sentences.
-For **implicit aspect detection**, we augment these datasets with implicit sentiment flags from **SCAPT** [27].
-SCAPT provides explicit labels indicating whether an aspect term is implicitly expressed (e.g., "The phone slipped" → aspect "grip").
+- **SCAPT** supplies implicit sentiment flags (e.g., “The phone slipped” → aspect “grip”).

-These flags are **used only during evaluation** to compute implicit‑explicit F1 scores – they are **not** used during training.
-The training data remains the standard SemEval-2014 sentences with explicit aspect annotations.
+- Implicit flags are **used only for evaluation** (implicit/explicit F1), not during training.

-Thus, the SCAPT dataset does **not** alter the training procedure; it only enables a fine‑grained analysis of model performance on implicit expressions.
-All claims about “closing the implicit‑explicit gap” are based on this evaluation protocol, which is fully described in the paper (Section III-A).
+The SCAPT repository is automatically cloned during preprocessing (`01_preprocess.ipynb`).

-If you wish to reproduce the evaluation, the SCAPT repository is automatically cloned during preprocessing (`01_preprocess.ipynb`).
+## Repository Contents

-### Repository Scope
+- `01_preprocess.ipynb` – Creates RoBERTa tensors.

-This repository focuses on **reproducing the main result** of our paper: Aspect F1 = 0.9311 ± 0.0075 using a multi‑task RoBERTa model.
+- `02_train_multitask_roberta.ipynb` – Trains the model and reproduces the main result.
-The cross‑domain and error analysis experiments (Tables V and VIII) were performed using the same trained model; the exact scripts are not included to keep the core pipeline clean and easy to verify.
+- `03_cross_domain_evaluation.ipynb` – Evaluates the mixed‑domain model on restaurant and laptop test sets separately (in‑domain per domain).
-The numbers reported in the paper for those analyses are fully reproducible by training separate models on each domain (restaurant/laptop) and by manually inspecting misclassified implicit sentences.
+  *Note: The cross‑domain transfer results (Table V) were obtained by training separate models; the code for that is not included.*
-If you need the auxiliary scripts, please contact the authors.
+- Error analysis (Table VIII) was performed manually; the candidate identification script is available upon request.

 ## Citation

-If you use this code, please cite our paper.
+If you use this code, please cite our paper (CONIT 2026).